fkarg/fkarg.github.io/staged/stillness.md

 Something similar happened when reading `Stillness is the Key`.
 At this point, I assume it is because of how Ryan Holiday structures his books: Many small stories and concepts, loosely tied together.
-The mistake is probably trying to read it as a book, from front to back - there is rarely chronological dependency after all.
+My mistake probably lies in trying to read it as a book, from front to back -- in books from Ryan Holiday, there is little chronological dependency.

+### Focus on Behaviors, not Principles or Foundations

-He focuses a lot on stillness and other behaviours being held high by numerous noteworthy historical figures, and not so much on the underlying principles _why_ or when this would not work.
-Scientific references are rare, historic ones all over the place.
-It is still a great book, and I believe most claims are correct, but I would have preferred more references to scientific backing - at least where they exist.
+While Ryan Holiday focuses a lot on stillness and its many forms exemplified by numerous noteworthy historical figures, he neglects highlighting the underlying principles of _why_ and _how_ it works.
+Scientific references are rare, yet historic references are all over the place.

-- [ ] Clearly structured?
-- [ ] Good Examples?
-- [ ] Clear Explanations?
-- [ ] Concise reasons why?
-- [ ] Is the advice actionable?
-- [ ] Book is easily skimmable?
-- [ ] Misc, specific to book
-- [ ] Whom would I recommend reading this book?
+It is still a great book.
+I believe most claims are correct, but I would have much preferred more scientific backing, and more exploration of the underlying reasons.
+Other books that may provide some deeper principles are, e.g. [12 Rules for Life][12-rules], [7 Habits][7-habits], what I'm currently reading, [13 Things Mentally Strong People Don't Do][13-things], and what I recently ordered, [The Confident Mind][confident-mind].

+## Conclusion

+Stillness tries to collect wisdom on mental fortitude throughout history.
+It reads more like a personal research journal than anything else.
+This style is not for everybody, but this makes it a densely-packed reminder containing copious pieces of valuable advice.
+You need to try reading it should my review have sparked an interest in you, but note its different style.

-## Favourite Quotes
+## Favorite Quotes

 > Love is only real if it's happening right now. (page 27)

-> "If you wish to improve", Epicectus once said, "be content to appear clueless
+> "If you wish to improve", Epictetus once said, "be content to appear clueless
-> or stupid in extraneuos matters." (page 31)
+> or stupid in extraneous matters." (page 31)

 > Whatever you face, whatever you're doing will require, first and foremost,
 > that you don't defeat yourself. (page 43)

 > The world is like muddy water.
-To see through it we have to let things
+To see through it, we have to let things
 > settle. (page 47)

 > People who don't read have no advantage over those who cannot read. (page 65)